chase-slept/study-log/README.md

 ## To Do

 - Create Github Issues for each of the following to-do items:
-  -Modify existing pages to suit my needs
+- Modify existing pages to suit my needs
   - About
   - Home / Index
   - Blog / Posts (start with deleting template posts)